heinsense2/AIO_CaseStudy/README.md

 ### Create Dataset ###

 YOLOv5 requires labeled data to learn the object classes.
-Data for this case study is prepared manually by downloading the different species from the FathomNet data.
+The dataset for this case study is built from imagery and object labels housed in the FathomNet database.
+The following steps describe how to build the case study dataset from images and labels in FathomNet.

 <details>
 <summary>Download data</summary>